mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 1082, the Fourth Frontier War erupted.
 This conflict was triggered by an unintentional incident and took the form of a series of naval battles along the frontier.
-It was over quickly; peace was made in 1084, before the Emperor’s orders for conduct of the war, or any significant reinforcements, reached the Marches.
+It was over quickly; peace was made in 1084, before the Emperor's orders for conduct of the war, or any significant reinforcements, reached the Marches.
 Again there was some slight realignment of borders.
-Since the end of the ‘False War’ as it is sometimes known, the region has been at relative peace.
+Since the end of the 'False War' as it is sometimes known, the region has been at relative peace.
 There are troubles on various worlds, the occasional Imperial intervention or trade war between corporations and so forth but there are no indications that major troubles are